seinecle/blog/_posts/2026-01-04-from-netbeans-to-claude-code.md

 But after a few weeks, another friction appeared: why manually copy error traces, or stop/restart services, if Cursor already has access to my machine?

-# December 2025: the second tipping point
+# December 2025: Claude Code
 Yes, two tipping points in two months.

 Just like for Cursor, I had seen very positive feedback about Claude Code.
 So I posted a [question on Hacker News](https://news.ycombinator.com/item?id=46185230), asking whether Claude Code was meaningfully different or better than Cursor.
 The replies were few but very positive, even with this direct comparison with Cursor.